opentecture/mindmapping/graphql-3d/README.md

 You want to

-* Visualize and query various remote static data sets on the web in 3D
+* Visualize and query multiple remote static data sets on the web in 3D
 * 'Tween' the data into various before and after positions
+	* Example: products by vendor to products by category
 * View associated text data and be able to click on any available links in that data
 * Add, edit and save overrides and/or additional data alongside the given data
-* Any remote data is refreshed at with a page reload
+* Refresh remote data with a page reload.
+Data is always based on latest revision of remote page
+* 'Polluted' data is handled and fixed
+	Polluted data may include fields with varying numbers of links, fields with varying HTML tag inclusions

+Application of these techniques might be useful to the following applications

 ### Augmented Reality and Augmented 3D